 Can a realtor give a kickback to a buyer?

 Buyers can use these rebates to make larger down payments or cover closing costs.
-Buyers are able to save money with rebates all the while putting themselves in a better position to compete with other prospective buyers in competition for a home.

 What does referral mean in real estate?

 In real estate, a referral is a suggestion given to a buyer or seller that recommends the services of another real estate agent.
 Referrals are typically given in good faith, meaning that the referring agent believes that the referred agent will provide the clients with a better experience.

 Referrals are given in cases when a client is buying or selling a home outside the area where a real estate agent works within.
 An agent may also recommend a colleague who specializes in the specific real estate niche that the client is looking for such as investment or rental properties.

 Realtors can pay other realtors a referral fee.
 A referral fee is a portion of their commission fees that is paid to the referring agent.
 Referral fees are typically only paid when the real estate transaction has been completed and all parties are satisfied.
 Once this occurs, the referring agent may collect a portion of the realtor commission fees.